Commercial model

 Price TBA

 The QTrobot is a Research robot built by LuxAI.
 QTrobot is a tabletop social humanoid designed for human-robot interaction research, special-needs education, and therapy support.
-LuxAI positions it as a developer-friendly platform with ROS APIs and visual programming tools.
-IEEE Spectrum's Robots Guide lists QTrobot as a 2017 robot with a 64 cm height, 5 kg weight, and a €6,800 listed cost, while LuxAI's current documentation highlights integrated depth sensing, expressive gestures, and programmable behaviors for classroom and lab settings.
+LuxAI positions it as a developer-friendly platform with ROS APIs and visual programming tools, while its current documentation highlights integrated depth sensing, expressive gestures, and programmable behaviors for classroom and lab settings.
+LuxAI's current shop pricing is tracked in the price fields rather than older third-party cost references.

 At a listed price of $10,900, it positions itself in the premium segment of the research market.
 See all LuxAI robots on the LuxAI page.